Climate and Average Weather Year Round in Missoula Montana, United States

-In Missoula, the summers are short, warm, and mostly clear; the winters are freezing and partly cloudy; and it is dry year round.
+In Missoula, the summers are short, warm, dry, and mostly clear and the winters are freezing, snowy, and partly cloudy.
 Over the course of the year, the temperature typically varies from 18°F to 87°F and is rarely below 2°F or above 96°F.

-The hot season lasts for 2.7 months, from June 18 to September 10, with an average daily high temperature above 75°F. The hottest day of the year is July 27, with an average high of 87°F and low of 54°F.
+The hot season lasts for 2.7 months, from June 18 to September 10, with an average daily high temperature above 76°F. The hottest month of the year in Missoula is July, with an average high of 85°F and low of 53°F.

-The cold season lasts for 3.4 months, from November 14 to February 24, with an average daily high temperature below 41°F. The coldest day of the year is January 1, with an average low of 18°F and high of 30°F.
+The cold season lasts for 3.3 months, from November 14 to February 24, with an average daily high temperature below 41°F. The coldest month of the year in Missoula is December, with an average low of 19°F and high of 31°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.